deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *REBECA* is one of the two police officers that ought to protect *MARJORIE* in the safe house.

 She's young, rough and harsh and she's not really happy spending five days "babysitting" *MARJORIE* like she puts it.
+She comes from a family tradition of police officers, because her father and grandfather were highly renowned police officers.

 After the event with the noose she gets suspcious of *CALVIN* and investigates behind his back which leads to a standoff of them two on day four.

 Because she finds about about *CALVIN*'s motives, she is killed by him on the fifth day.